fortiql/data-forge/docs/articles/silver-is-the-discipline.md

 - **SCD2 (slowly changing dimension type 2)** keeps each historical change with `valid_from`/`valid_to` ranges.
 Customer or product changes never overwrite prior state, so facts resolve to the exact attribute set that was true at the event timestamp.
 - **SCD1** would overwrite the row in place.
 Order facts from last quarter would suddenly inherit today’s customer segment or product price.
 That breaks auditing and erodes trust.

 Data Forge is a training ground for real-world CDC.
-We therefore model dimensions with SCD2 exclusively—history is preserved, temporal joins are deterministic, and analysts can slice by past states without guessing.
+We therefore model dimensions with SCD2 exclusively--history is preserved, temporal joins are deterministic, and analysts can slice by past states without guessing.

 ---